BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 said, if it be so, why am I thus?
 And she went to enquire of the LORD.

+25:23 And the LORD said unto her, Two nations are in thy womb, and two manner of people shall be separated from thy bowels; and the one people shall be stronger than the other people; and the elder shall serve the younger.

+25:24 And when her days to be delivered were fulfilled, behold, there were twins in her womb.

+25:25 And the first came out red, all over like an hairy garment;
+and they called his name Esau.

+25:26 And after that came his brother out, and his hand took hold on Esau's heel; and his name was called Jacob: and Isaac was threescore years old when she bare them.

+25:27 And the boys grew: and Esau was a cunning hunter, a man of the field; and Jacob was a plain man, dwelling in tents.

+25:28 And Isaac loved Esau, because he did eat of his vension: but Rebekah loved Jacob.

+25:29 And Jacob sod pottage: and Esau came from the field, and he was faint: 25:30 And Esau said to Jacob, Feed me, I pray thee, with the same red pottage; for I am faint: therefore was his name called Edom.

+25:31 And Jacob said, Sell me this day thy birthright.

+25:32 And Esau said Behold I am at the point to die: and what profit shall this birthright do to me?
+25:33 And Jacob said, Swear to me this day; and he sware unto him: and he sold his birthright unto Jacob.

+25:34 Then Jacob gave Esau bread and pottage of lentiles; and he did eat and drink, and rose up, and went his way: thus Esau despised his birthright.

 ## The Book of Psalms